back-2-95/fields/README.md

 Generic Field API for PHP7.
 This library handles only the metadata about entities and fields related to them.

+## TODO

+I'll keep this todo list on top until the library is usable.

+- Validate and force field data structure.
+Now they are just arrays of anything.
+- In that structure, try to separate general, form and display related data.

 ## API

 Create API and set storage: